H0-8 Coverage Risks

 • Falling objects (falling trees must be due to one of the above perils, not negligence or lack of maintenance)

 This policy, however, does not cover water losses, such as those that are plumbing-related.
-The other major difference between HO-8 and other more typical HO-1 and HO-3 policies is that the HO-8 doesn’t cover replacement cost.
-Rather, it covers actual cash value, which is the market value of the home minus depreciation and wear and tear.
+The other major difference between HO-8 and other more typical HO-1 and HO-3 policies is that the HO-8 doesn’t cover the replacement costs.
+Rather, it covers actual cash value, which is the market value of the home minus depreciation and wears and tear.
 In other words, it’s a much, much smaller payout than those that come from HO-1 or HO-3.

 When the state government mandated that Citizens offer HO-8 last year, the state-run insurance company reluctantly began offering it and put up several roadblocks for homeowners looking to get it.
-Certainly Citizens is concerned that people would flock to HO-8 if they didn’t put so many restrictions on it because it would save homeowners in Miami-Dade, for example, about 57 percent.
+Certainly, Citizens are concerned that people would flock to HO-8 if they didn’t put so many restrictions on it because it would save homeowners in Miami-Dade, for example, about 57 percent.
 But it’s a better option for many homeowners, particularly older ones, who might otherwise opt for no coverage at all.
 Just be mindful of what you’re getting into with the HO-8 before you decide if it’s the right policy for you.
+Contact us now if you have any questions in regard to a denied insurance claim and get a FREE consultation now!